krishnakhadka200416/portfolio/README.md

+# About Me

 Hello!
 I am a Graduate Research Assistant pursuing a PhD in Computer Science with a focus on Machine Learning and Software Testing at The University of Texas at Arlington.
+My research sits at the exciting intersection of these fields, where I explore approaches to synthetic data generation, hyperparameter optimization, and combinatorial testing to improve machine learning models.

 ## Education